Book a demo

 Benefits of an EOR

 When applied to recruiting agencies offering contract staffing, the employer of record serves as the legal employer for contract employees.
-The employer of record responsibility often falls onto a third party known as a contract staffing back office.
+The responsibility of the employer of record often falls onto a third party known as a contract staffing back office.
 Recruiters can take on the back office responsibilities themselves, but recruiters can also outsource the responsibility to a contract staffing back office.
+If you choose to add contract staffing to your recruiting business, you need to decide who will be the employer of record for your contractors.
+Also, if you decide to run the back office yourself, you need to make sure you have the time and resources to do so.
+Lastly, if you don’t want to run the back office yourself, a contract staffing back office provider can take the responsibility from you.
+The employer of record service will handle staffing agency (recruiter) payroll funding, pay the workers, and handle all payroll and employment responsibilities.

-Other non-recruiting businesses can also use employers of record (EORs).
+Other non-recruiting businesses can also use employers of record.
 When a business wants to hire an employee from another country, but has no entity in that country, the business can use an EOR.
 The employee still works for the business, but the employer of record handles payroll and HR issues in that local country.

 This enables the business to expand globally, without having to establish an entity or worry about local employment laws and taxes.
 With the rise of remote work trends, global EORs are poised to be a vital part of the global employment ecosystem for companies that want to hire anyone, anywhere.

-Getting an Employer of Record
+Partnering with an Employer of Record Service

 You may also be interested in…